thriveweb/deking-new/content/posts/2022-05-01-utilise-that-spare-bedroom-in-your-home-turn-it-into-a-flex-room.md

 ## Want to discuss expanding your home?
 Contact us

 There is no time like the present.
 [Contact DeKing Decks](https://www.dekingdecks.com.au/contact/) to discuss how we can help create more space in your home.
-We can help with home modifications and extensions.
+We can help with home modifications and room extensions.

 You can also use our [Deck and Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/) to get estimate, or check out our [average cost to build a deck](https://www.dekingdecks.com.au/posts/patio-installation-cost-timber-patio-and-roofing/) with or without a patio.